If you ask which is harder linear algebra or calculus, this post is for you.

 - integrating multi variables functions

-So you have to be good at derivatives and integrals to absorb well multivariable courses, meaning absorbing well the calculus precalculus and calculus 1 courses.
+So you have to be good at derivatives and integrals to absorb well multivariable courses, meaning absorbing well the calculus precalculus and calculus 1 course.

 2 – Triple and double integrals